Indicator: Access to transportation

 RECOMMENDED METRIC(S)

-• The Low Transportation Cost Index, from the U.S. Department of Housing and Urban Development
+Transportation costs according to the Low Transportation Cost Index from the U.S. Department of Housing and Urban Development

 Type(s) of Data Needed